yitingchiang/PriComp/README.md

 # PriComp
 A secure multi-party computation platform.
-This package has being tested under ubuntu 18.04 and debian 10.
+PriComp has being tested under ubuntu 18.04 and debian 10.
+Pricomp should be able to run under any unix-like OS with cmake, c++ compiler, and gmp library.
 ## Compile PriComp
  1. Install cmake: ```apt install cmake```
  2. Install c++ compiler: ```apt install g++```